GoogleCloudPlatform/community/tutorials/nginx-reverse-proxy-docker.md

 Congratulations, you are running multiple apps on the same host using Docker and an [nginx reverse proxy](https://github.com/jwilder/nginx-proxy).

-You can do even better, though.
+**Note:** If you do not wish to set up HTTPS for your websites using [Let's Encrypt](https://letsencrypt.org/), you can skip reading the rest of this tutorial.

+## Setting up HTTPS with Let's Encrypt

 Plain HTTP is not secure.
 It is not encrypted and is vulnerable to [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
-In the next step, you'll add support for the HTTPS protocol.
+In this step, you'll add support for the HTTPS protocol.

 1. Stop the containers.